rakyll/portmidi/README.md

 ~~~ go
 go get github.com/rakyll/portmidi
 ~~~
-`libportmidi` is required as a development dependency.
+`libportmidi` is required as a dependency.

 ~~~ go
 import (